thrombe/jee-mains-marks-checker/README.md

 1. Save HTML of ANSWER_CORRECTION_PAGE as inputKey.txt, inside input folder.

 2. Save HTML of RESPONSE_SHEET as inputMy.txt inside input folder.
+             OR
+   Save the text of the final answer key from the pdf into inputFinalKey.txt inside input folder

 3. run python jeeMerge.py